-Night of Madness
+Night > Madness

-Insanity is unfolding in Neverwinter this evening, and the characters can intercede in some cases.
-Run as many of these small encounters as you like, and then have the party catch up to the assassins.
+Institute this evening, and the same cases.
+Run as many of the encounters as you like, then have the party calculate to the assassins.
 These mini-encounters are intended to be roleplaying opportunities.
-Skill checks should be moderate or hard, and three or four successes should be enough to end any incident.
+Skill checks should be DC 14 or DC 21, and three or four successes should be enough to end any incident.

 Combat is also a possibility in the encounters.
-Due to the rain, any area more than 25 feet from a given creature is lightly obscured to that creature.
+Due to the rain. any area more than 5 squares from a given creature is lightly obscured to that creature.

-During or after each event, a member of the Little Rats reports to Darla, revealing the current location of the cultists who are on their way to visit Vargas.
-Characters who previously ignored Darla don't benefit from her knowledge; instead, they run across witnesses who saw which way the Ashmadai assassins went.
+During or after each event, a member of the Little Rats reports to Darla. revealing the current location of the cultists who are on their way to visit Vargas.
+Characters who previously ignored Darla don't benefit from her knowledge: instead, they run across witnesses who saw which way the Ashmadai assassins went.

 Unless you decide otherwise, no short rest is possible between the small encounters and the War Wizard's Duel encounter.
-Such a rest would take too much time, allowing the Ashmadai to get away from the characters in the rainsoaked streets.
+Such a rest would take too much time, allowing the Ashmadai to get away from the characters in the rain-soaked streets.

-- A dominated ruffian is acting bellicose on the street, threatening people who look out their windows at him.
-The heroes can use Charisma checks to talk him down, and they can use Wisdom or Intelligence to find a watch patrol.
+- 1. A dominated ruffian is acting bellicose on the street, threatening people who look out their windows at him.
+The heroes can use Bluff, Diplomacy, or Intimidate to talk him down, and they can use Streetwise to find a watch patrol.
 Three successful checks cause the ruffian to break down into a bewildered heap.
 Other citizens then take over to help him. - 2.
 Five looters are taking advantage of the confusion to rob a local shop.
-The characters can use Charisma checks to make them stop looting and leave, or to influence other citizens nearby to help stop the thefts.
-The characters can also use Wisdom or Intelligence to find a watch patrol. - 3.
+The characters can use Bluff, Diplomacy, or Intimidate to make them stop looting and leave, or to influence other citizens nearby to help stop the thefts.
+The characters can also use Streetwise to find a watch patrol. - 3.
 A runaway wagon barrels down the street.
-Aboard is a female half-elf who is trying to control the maddened horse.
-The heroes can use Strength or Dexterity checks to stop the wagon.
-They can also use Wisdom or Charisma checks to call instructions to the half-elf and help calm her so she can bring the wagon to a stop. - 4.
+Aboard is a female half-clf who is trying to control the maddened horse.
+The heroes can use Acrobatics, Athletics, and Nature to stop the wagon.
+They can also use Nature and Diplomacy to call instructions to the half-elf and help calm her so she can bring the wagon to a stop. - 4.
 The characters and Darla find an injured Little Rat named Chadal, a half-elf teenager.
 He has been burned, and he faints before he can give Darla the information he gathered on the Ashmadai.
-The characters can use Wisdom checks to help Chadal recover and calm down.
-Healing magic can take the place of a Wisdom check.
-The adventurers can use Intelligence checks to identify his injuries as the result of hellfire.
+The characters can use Heal and Diplomacy to help Chadal recover and calm down.
+Healing magic can take the place of a Heal check.
+The adventurers can use Arcana to identify his injuries as the result of hell-fire.
 If the characters refuse to help Chadal, he still tells what he knows, but in retribution, Darla warns the Ashmadai prior to the War Wizard's Duel encounter, thwarting any attempt by the characters to use Stealth in that encounter.